 Will Roger’s State Beach, Pacific Palisades

-Just off Pacific Coast Highway, at Temescal Canyon, Will Roger’s State Beach has it all: a huge sandy beach, volleyball courts, a playground, and convenient parking that stretches the whole length of the beach (extra convenient when you’re toting lots or have very little tots).
-Parking price varies by season so make sure you hit the ATM before you plan to hit the surf.
+Just off Pacific Coast Highway, at Temescal Canyon, Will Roger’s State Beach has a huge sandy beach, volleyball courts, a playground, and convenient parking that stretches the whole length of the beach (extra convenient when you’re toting lots or have very little tots).
+Parking price vary by season so make sure you hit the ATM before you plan to hit the surf.
 Speaking of surf, this is a great spot to go practice those boogie boarding skills, with a long and low break perfect for beginners.
-In need of sustenance?
-Gladstones (despite rumors to the contrary) is open nearby, and their kid’s menu is one of the best dining deals by the beach.
+In need of some sustenance?
+Gladstones is open nearby, and their kid’s menu is one of the best dining deals by the beach.

 17000 Pacific Coast Hwy.